 The Android version of the app allows users to download content from the service.
 You can change the download video quality settings to standard or high.
 You can set up to five profiles for each account, and families can set up kids profiles for their children.
 Those profiles can be secured with PIN numbers, and kid profiles can be customized based on age ratings.
 Unfortunately, there’s no cool avatars you and your kids can set up for each profile.
 Maybe this will be added by the time we write our full HBO Max review.

 Things HBO Max still needs to work on

 Is it worth it?

 For many people, HBO Max is available at no additional cost if they already pay for HBO on their cable tv lineup.
 The $14.99 a month price without ads, and even the $9.99 plan with ads, is still very high compared to most other streaming services and there’s no longer a free trial.
-There’s still a ton of content to watch, however, and that may make it worth it for fans of Friends, The Big Bang Theory, or classic movies.
-However, the lack of Roku and Amazon Fire TV support is a huge detriment to this service’s future success.
+There’s still a ton of content to watch, however, and that may make it worth it for many people.